Skip to content

 • If you need to use recordings for multiple cohorts, contact us to set up an Ongoing Panopto folder for your module.

-Tool: Accessibility checkers
+Tool: accessibility checkers

 Using automated tools effectively